Leyland Line: Decline and fate

-In 1902, the company was bought by the US banker J.P.
+In 1902, the company was bought by the American banker J.P.
 Morgan and in 1904 the company was under the control of the International Mercantile Marine Company.
 Leyland line was given responsibility for the European part of the International Navigation Company but had to discontinue the Mediterranean service.
 Twenty non-emigration Leyland ships were not included in the sale.
 Later, John Ellerman acquired the London Papayanni Company to form the shipping company Ellerman Lines emerged shortly afterward, in the same year, a rationalization of services followed and Leyland withdrew their ships from service and transferred to John Ellerman's new company.
 In 1915 with the bankruptcy of the IMMC, the company looked into an uncertain future for the first time.
 The First World War, which had meanwhile broken out, also meant numerous ship losses for the shipping company.
 By the First World War and the 1920s, many ships of the Leyland Line transferred to other companies.
 With The Great Depression, many more ships were sold to other companies or scrapped and, in 1935, Leyland Line's last ship was sold and the company ceased in the same year.